 about storing your gun.
 In most states, the law requires that if you have guns in your home, they must be locked away in a safe.
 Safes run from small to large and expensive to inexpensive.
 Depending on what kind of firearm you have and how many you store is what determines if you have a heavier box than others.

 Prepare for a heavy safe.
 As mentioned before, make sure there are no firearms within the safe when you move it and that said firearms are unloaded.
 You will most likely want to rent a dolly cart and invest in gloves, secure straps, and some flexible clothes to permit you to be able to move this heavy object.
 You’ll also want to make sure you have a sturdy truck to transport these items in, as some safes do weigh quite a bit.

 It also is a good idea to ask for some help.
-This is not a one-person job that you want to make by yourself, so make sure you see how many of your friends can help pitch in to help transport the gun safe.
-This way, you can make sure the item that doesn’t prove to be too difficult, despite not knowing perhaps at first how you would even go about this.
+This is not a one-person job that you want to make by yourself, so make sure you see how many of your friends can help pitch in to help move your guns safely.
+This way, you can make sure the item doesn’t prove to be too difficult, despite not knowing perhaps at first how you would even go about this.

 Paperwork and Permits